Requirements to Apply

 attempt.

-- Step 3 is not required, but if you have taken it you must have passed on your first attempt.
+- Step 3 is not required, but if you have taken it preferrence will be given to those who pass on their first attempt.

 - Must have ECFMG certification prior to appointment.